-It is beyond simple to stir together a batch of homemade Mexican seasonings and it will save you time when you are cooking later.
+It is beyond simple to stir together a batch of homemade taco seasonings and it will save you time when you are cooking later.

-Homemade spice mixes are easy to make and taste so much better than store-bought.
-Loaded with an abundance of flavor and a tiny bit of heat, taco seasoning gets used more than anything else in my spice cupboard.
+Loaded with an abundance of flavor and a tiny bit of heat, this Mexican-inspired seasoning gets used more than anything else in my spice cupboard.

 Mexican Seasoning Blend